SHIRLEY DE VILLIERS: ANC’s Joburg council drama – from fracas to farce

 Moerane and Mgcina together constitute probably the most concerning aspect of this unseemly saga – primarily because they don’t see that their councillors have done anything wrong.

 Mgcina believes the ANC’s overblown reaction to being told “no” was entirely justified.
-Moerane, for his part, is incapable of grappling with the broader question, posed by Grootes, about whether a secret ballot best serves the interests of democracy, given that the public should have a right to know how its representatives vote on its behalf.
-(It’s worth returning to Steven Friedman’s take on this, as flagged by Grootes, where he argues: “Democracy is shredded every time public representatives are allowed to vote on anything in secret.”)
+Moerane, for his part, is incapable of grappling with the broader question, put to him by Grootes, about whether a secret ballot best serves the interests of democracy, given that the public should have a right to know how its representatives vote on its behalf.
+(It’s worth returning to Steven Friedman’s take on this, as flagged by Grootes in Daily Maverick, where he argues: “Democracy is shredded every time public representatives are allowed to vote on anything in secret.”)

 Moerane is also completely unabashed about the naked politicking of it all.
 It’s not about there being a broader moral position around secret or open ballots; the spine will bend this way and that, as long as the party gets what it wants.